darcyclarke/minargs/README.md

 ```

 #### `args`
+- An `Object` of canonical arguments with `Boolean` values representing "existence"

 #### `values`
-- Returned values are a string by default
+- An `Object` of canonical arguments with parsed `String` values
-- Returned values are an array of strings if the corresponding arg was defined in `multiples`
+- Returned values will be an `Array` of `String`s if the corresponding argument supported `multiples`
 - **Examples:**
   - `--foo=bar` will return `undefined` with no configuration
   - `--foo=bar` will return `"bar"` when `'foo'`